majazaloznik/RepResCoreSkillsR/presentations/slides/RepResCoreSkillsSlides.md

 ========================================================
 For an excellent write-up of the main `tidyr` functions see Garrett Grolemund's post here [http://garrettgman.github.io/tidying/](http://garrettgman.github.io/tidying/).

-For a quick tidyr cheat-sheet stick this to your wall: [Data Wrangling Cheatsheet](https://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf), also available in teh `literature` folder of this course's repository.
+For a quick tidyr cheat-sheet stick this to your wall: [Data Wrangling Cheatsheet](https://www.rstudio.com/wp-content/uploads/2015/02/data-wrangling-cheatsheet.pdf), also available in the `literature` folder of this course's repository.

 Practical I. - project setup